Xia Ruifang: Career

 Now able to publish his own books, Xia moved to a retail space in Henan Road and purchased a building on Fujian North Road that he converted into a workshop.
 The Commercial Press' first editorial office was established in Tangjia Lane and staffed by some four or five persons personally recommended by Zhang, with the philosopher Cai Yuanpei serving as supervising editor.
 Seeing it as a chance to improve the country's educational system, Cai handpicked educators from Nanyang Public Institute (now Shanghai Jiao Tong University), including Jiang Weiqiao and Wu Danchu to edit textbooks on a diverse list of topics including Chinese literature, history, and geography.
 With the introduction of Zhang Yuanji and associates, there were now two camps in the company: the "Church Band" led by the Bao brothers and comprising Ningbo Presbyterians, and the "Scholars' School" led by Zhang and comprising intellectuals from Fujian, Jiangsu, and Zhejiang.
 Xia identified with the former group but ensured that there would be no conflict between the two.

 However, in 1902, the company's textbook projects came to a standstill after Cai Yuanpei fled to Qingdao to avoid prosecution for sedition; Zhang took over as supervising editor a year later and enacted sweeping changes that allowed the firm to fend off competitors like Kkinkodo, Wenming, and Nanyang.
-The textbook collection envisaged by Cai finally came to fruition in 1904 after a series of major overhauls and a record-breaking few hundred thousand copies were sold in a few months, thus establishing the Commercial Press as the unrivalled leader in the Chinese publication industry.
+The textbook collection envisaged by Cai finally came to fruition in 1904 after a series of major overhauls and a record-breaking few hundred thousand copies were sold in a few months, thus establishing the Commercial Press as the unrivalled leader in then Chinese publication industry.
 They would continue to "utterly dominate" the textbook market in China, which had previously been largely untapped, until around 1911.

 Personal life and death

 Xia was a practising Chinese Christian who married one of the sisters of his Commercial Press co-founders, the Bao brothers.
 On 10 January 1914, at approximately 17:00 local time, Xia was stabbed to death in front of the company's Henan Road location, at age 43.
 He was reportedly killed for voicing his dissatisfaction with the military actions of Chen Qimei.
 Yet it was also speculated that Xia's competitors may have sanctioned his assassination, as just four days before he had attempted to acquire rival firm Kinkodo which had invested in the Commercial Press.
-A third theory, promulgated by a San Diego news article about Xia's American descendants, conjectures that Xia was killed by nationalists for his Chinese translations of the Bible.
+A third theory, promulgated by a San Diego news article about Xia's American descendants, conjectures that Xia was killed by Chinese jingoist for his Chinese translations of the Bible.
 Xia was replaced by Gao Fengchi as general manager and Zhang Yuanji as manager.

 Xia Ruifang is now regarded as "China's first publisher" who founded the country's first "modern publishing company".
+His grandson is Robert K. Yin.